-Although this is a temporary position, it is still important to make a good impression on your supervisor.
+Although this is a temporary position, it is still necessary to make a good impression on your supervisor.
 As a temp employee, everyone gets to see all of you, which is a good thing if you are hoping they will offer you a job.
-People oftentimes get jobs based on personality and how well they fit into the company culture.
+People sometimes get jobs based on personality and how well they fit into the company culture.

-There is nothing worse than starting a new job and getting blindsided by specifics that you should of known prior to your first day.
-Before you accept the job, make sure you ask some essential questions.
-Get all the details about the assignment including, qualifications and requirements, reporting supervisor, shift days and time, project length, and project location.
+There is nothing worse than starting a new job and getting blindsided by specifics that you should have known before your first day.
+Before accepting the new position, ask any questions that you may have.
+Get all the details about the assignment.
+This includes qualifications and requirements, reporting supervisor, shifts, project length, and project location.

-Getting to work on time is one of the keys of being a successful employee.
+Getting to work on time is one of the keys to being a successful employee.
 Take time each day to make sure you leave early enough to arrive on time and be ready to report to work.
-Check in with your named supervisor or the front desk as soon as you arrive to either be escorted to your desk or project location.
-If for some reason you have an emergency that prevent you from arriving at your scheduled time, call your staffing agency immediately.
+Check-in with your named supervisor or the front desk as soon as you arrive to either be escorted to your desk or project location.
+If for some reason you have an emergency that prevents you from arriving at your scheduled time, call your staffing agency immediately.